Los Angeles Times: Pulitzer Prizes

-Competition and rivalry
+Competition and rivalries

-In the 19th century, the chief competition to the Times was the Los Angeles Herald, followed by the smaller Los Angeles Tribune.
+In the 19th century, the chief competition to the Times was the Los Angeles Examiner followed by the smaller Los Angeles Tribune.
 In December 1903, newspaper magnate William Randolph Hearst began publishing the Los Angeles Examiner as a direct morning competitor to the Times.
-In the 20th century, the Los Angeles Express was an afternoon competitor, as was Manchester Boddy's Los Angeles Daily News, a Democratic newspaper.
+In the 20th century, the Los Angeles Express, Manchester Boddy's Los Angeles Daily News, a Democratic newspaper, were both afternoon competitors.

-By the mid-1940s, the Times was the leading newspaper in terms of circulation in the Los Angeles metropolitan area.
+By the mid-1940s, the Times was the leading newspaper in terms of circulation in the Greater Los Angeles.
 In 1948, it launched the Los Angeles Mirror, an afternoon tabloid, to compete with both the Daily News and the merged Herald-Express.
 In 1954, the Mirror absorbed the Daily News.
 The combined paper, the Mirror-News, ceased publication in 1962, when the Hearst afternoon Herald-Express and the morning Los Angeles Examiner merged to become the Herald-Examiner.
 The Herald-Examiner published its last number in 1989.

-In 2014, the Los Angeles Register, published by Freedom Communications, then-parent company of the Orange County Register was launched as a daily newspaper to compete with the Times.
-By late September of the same year, the Los Angeles Register was folded.
+In 2014, the Los Angeles Register, published by Freedom Communications, then-parent company of the Orange County Register, was launched as a daily newspaper to compete with the Times.
+By late September of that year, however, the Los Angeles Register closed.